 Everything you need to know about introvert hangover

-Introvert hangover: what is it, the science behind it, and how to prevent it or recover from it.
+Introvert hangover: what is it, the science behind it, and how to prevent or recover from it.

 I used to think that I was 'low energy' or maybe just a little bit sickly.